The two defaults scenario for stressing credit portfolio loss distributions: Introduction

 \section{Introduction}

-Loss distributions conditional on default of one or more obligors are promising means to identify vulnerabilities of banks.
+Stress test scenarios for credit risk typically are stated in terms of economic factors but sometimes involve defaults of larger counterparties or obligors \citep[see e.g.][Section~10.3.3]{StressGuidance2015}.
 Default of a large obligor not only has a direct impact on the profit and loss of a bank and potentially also on its capital basis.
 Due to mutual dependence of default events the default of one or more obligors can have a significant impact on the loss distribution of the remaining portfolio, too.
-Determination of loss distributions conditional on defaults, therefore, can be considered a special stress testing technique.
-Such analysis, in particular, can help to decide whether a large exposure to a certain obligor is just a risk concentration for its size or, even worse, also significant part of a sector or industry risk concentration.
+Determination of credit portfolio loss distributions conditional on defaults, therefore, can be considered a special stress testing technique.
+Such analysis, in particular, can help to decide whether a large exposure to a certain obligor is just a risk concentration because of its size or, even worse, also significant part of a sector or industry risk concentration.
+Loss distributions conditional on default of one or more obligors therefore are promising means to identify vulnerabilities of banks.